Personal Protective Equipment FAQs

 • What should I do if I contaminate my protective clothing/lab coat?

-Any contaminated protective clothing and/or foot wear should be immediately sealed in a plastic bag e.g. autoclave bag, to isolate the contamination.
+Any contaminated protective clothing and/or footwear should be immediately sealed in a plastic bag e.g. autoclave bag, to isolate the contamination.
 Contact your supervisor to discuss the possibility of decontamination.
-If decontamination cannot be conducted, please dispose of the clothing as waste (of the type of substance it has been contaminated by).
+If decontamination cannot be conducted, dispose of the clothing as waste (in accordance with the type of substance it has been contaminated by).

-• contact with hazardous chemicals, heat and molten metals; and
+• contact with hazardous chemicals, heat and molten metals

 • slipping.

-• Where can I obtain further information about protective clothing?
+• Where can I obtain further information about protective clothing and footwear?

 Personal protective equipment - respiratory protection

-The purpose of these FAQs is to assist users with the selection use and maintenance of suitable respiratory protection equipment and to protect against substances which could enter the body through the respiratory system.
+The purpose of this information sheet is to assist users with the selection, use and maintenance of suitable respiratory protection equipment, and to protect against substances which could enter the body through the respiratory system.

-Personal Protective Equipment (PPE) is the least effective control measure as it does nothing to minimise the underlying hazard.
+Note that personal protective equipment (PPE) (which respiratory protection equipment is a part of) is the least effective control measure as it does not contribute to minimising the underlying hazard.
 PPE relies on human behaviour and supervision.
 For these reasons, you need to do a risk assessment to identify higher level control measures before relying on PPE.

 (Printable version)

 Respiratory protection is required where it is reasonably foreseeable that the operator could be exposed to a substance, agent or contaminant after all other practicable controls have been implemented.
-Respiratory protection (or Respiratory Protection Equipment, RPE) should only be used as a short-term control measure.
-Where possible a fume cupboard or other extraction device should be used to minimise the need for RPE
+RPE should only be used as a short-term control measure.
+Where possible, a fume cupboard or other extraction device should be used to minimise the risk further.

 In special situations:

-• the Faculty/Division/Area may mandate the use of breathing protection upon entry to the area as a general precaution such as in a workshop or laboratory, based on a reasonable assessment of the hazards in the area.
+• the area may mandate the use of respiratory protection upon entry to the area as a general precaution (such as in a workshop or laboratory), based on a reasonable assessment of the hazards in the area

 • as a part of the emergency contingency measures, RPE may be required if the substance is spilt outside of a containment area (e.g. fume cupboard, glove box etc).
 This would allow clean up with no exposure to the individual.